radiumsoftware/iridium/README.md

 ## Sensible Defaults

-Iridium makes some choices for you by default.
+Iridium makes choices for you by default.
 These choices work well together.
 All Iridium apps get all this right out of the box:

+* Coffeescript
+* Sass
+* Spriting
 * jQuery for DOM manipulation
 * Handlebars for templating
 * Minispade for simple modules and `require`
-* Qunit for unit tests
+* Qunit or Jasmine for unit tests
-* CasperJS for integration tests
-* Sinon.js injected into test environment
 * GZip assets in production
 * Fully cache all assets in production
 * Generate an HTML5 cache manifest for production
+* i18n

 ## Getting Started